-This is to certify that on this day of 20, before me, the undersigned, a notary public in and for the State of , duly commissioned and sworn, personally appeared to me known to be the (title) of the corporation or limited liability company that executed the foregoing instrument, and acknowledged the said instrument to be their free and voluntary act and deed of said corporation or limited liability company, for the uses and purposes therein mentioned, and on oath stated that he was authorized to execute said instrument, and that the seal affixed is the corporate seal of said corporation.
+IN WITNESS WHEREOF, the Grantor has executed this Agreement on the day and year indicated below.
+Grantor's Signature Print Name and Title County of This is to certify that on this day of , before me, the undersigned, a notary public in and for the State of , duly commissioned and sworn, personally appeared (title) of the corporation or limited liability company that executed the foregoing instrument, and acknowledged the said instrument to be their free and voluntary act and deed of said corporation or limited liability company, for the uses and purposes therein mentioned, and on oath stated that he was authorized to execute said instrument, and that the seal affixed is the corporate seal of said corporation.
 WITNESS my hand and official seal, the day and year first above written.
 Notary Public in and for the State of